 Our 2018 POY Awards Dinner was a huge success this year with the announcement of our award winners at the Grand Hall at the Huntsville Botanical Gardens.
 See all the pictures at 2018 HATS Professional of the Year Dinner Photos

-Kathy Land Awarded the 2018 Joseph Moquin Award – Professional of the Year
+Kathy Land awarded the 2018 Joseph Moquin Award – Professional of the Year

-Ms. Kathy Land has demonstrated exceptional leadership in the application of software engineering methodologies professionally and as an IEEE volunteer who seeks to improve the professional development of IEEE members at the local, national and international levels.
+Ms. Kathy Land has demonstrated exceptional leadership in the application of software engineering methodologies professionally and as an IEEE volunteer who seeks to improve the professional development of IEEE members at the local, national, and international levels.

-Lisa has achieved extraordinary success as an Aerospace Engineer at NASA’s Marshall Space Flight Center.
+Ms. Lisa McCollum has achieved extraordinary success as an Aerospace Engineer at NASA’s Marshall Space Flight Center.
 However, her unrivaled dedication to STEM outreach and building the STEM pipeline has directly influenced thousands of young students across the Tennessee Valley and motivated them to pursue a path in engineering.